Naming yourself as the main driver on your teen's car insurance could get you into trouble

 By saying that you're the main driver of a car when someone else is actually the daily user of the car to get a cheaper quote, you're committing a common type of insurance fraud called fronting.
 While it may result in lower quotes or premiums, it's illegal.

 While you may be shocked at the price of your newly-qualified child's insurance, there's a reason why prices are higher for younger drivers’ car insurance.

 Young or inexperienced drivers are more likely to claim on their insurance, making them higher risk.
-One in five new drivers crash within 12 months of passing their test 1, and drivers aged 17-19 account for 47% of casualties in road accidents of all age groups 2.
+Drivers aged 17-24 are more likely to be injured in road accidents of all age groups 1.

 The consequences of fronting